Jdeshmukh23/Statistics-using-python/README.md

 ![me](https://github.com/Jdeshmukh23/Statistics-using-python/blob/main/Images%20%22/Skew.png)
 2. The prices of houses are directly correlated with the build year, The newer the house , the more expensive it is.
 With few outliers of cource.
 ![me](https://github.com/Jdeshmukh23/Statistics-using-python/blob/main/Images%20%22/years.png)
 3. Overall condition column is the score given to a perticular house considering all factors.
 There seems to be an interesting trend emerging.
 As OverallCondition score increases price of a house descreases.
-Thees two variables are in negative correlation
+These two variables are in negative correlation
 ![me](https://github.com/Jdeshmukh23/Statistics-using-python/blob/main/Images%20%22/condition_VS_price.png)